jpSimkins/WPML-to-Polylang-Migration/readme.md

 ---

+## Note

+This does not remove WPML from your system.
+Use WPML's removal tools to do that.
+See: https://wpml.org/faq/how-wpml-reset-works/

+---

 ## Warning

 This is a major migration of data, you should create a backup of your data before you run this tool.
 Use at your own risk.